LaunchCodeEducation/skills-back-end-java/class-prep/6/exercises.md

 currentMenu: classes
 ---

 1. In your `Student` class, update the code to reflect the constructor additions that were added in [Classes and Objects: Encapsulating Behavior](../../java4python/classes-and-objects-encapsulating-behavior/).
 Complete the implementations of `addGrade` and `getGradeLevel`.
 For the method `addGrade`, you'll need to update the student's GPA.
-To do this, not that GPA is computed via the formula:
+To do this, note that GPA is computed via the formula:
     ```nohighlight
     gpa = (total quality score) / (total number of credits)
     ```